nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the grade progress feature behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `AddressBook` will be initialized with the sample data and assume each person in the `AddressBook` contains an empty `GradeProgressList` object.
+The `AddressBook` will be initialized with the sample data.

 Step 2.
+The user uses `view Roy Balakhrisnan` who is a `Person` without any grade progress.

-The user executes `grade 2 g/Math: B` command to insert the grade, `Math: B` in the 2nd person in the `AddressBook`.
+Step 2.
+The user executes `grade 1 g/Math: B` command to insert the grade, `Math: B` to the `Person`'s `GradeProgressList` in the `AddressBook`.
-1. The `grade` command calls the `Model#getFilteredPersonList()` to get the current list of persons prior to the grade progress command.
-2. The command then calls the creation of a new `Person` with the updated grade progress list.
+The `GradeProgress` command calls `GradeProgress#addGradeProgress(GradeProgress)` and adds the task to the list.
-3. `Model#setPerson()` is invoked and then `Model#updateFilteredPersonList()` is invoked to update the `AddressBook` entirely with the `grade` command.

 Step 3.
 Upon successful entry of grade inputs, the `CommandResult()` message will be invoked.